m3db/m3/docs/troubleshooting/index.md

 This endpoint can be used on both the db nodes as well as the coordinator/query nodes.
 However, since namespace and placement info are only available on the coordinator, these will not show if you use this API on the db nodes.

-To use this, simply run the followin on either the M3DB debug listen port or the regular port on M3Coordinator.
+To use this, simply run the following on either the M3DB debug listen port or the regular port on M3Coordinator.

 ```
 curl <m3db_or_m3coordinator_ip>:<port>/debug/dump > <tmp_zip_file.zip>